The Mysticism of Mary:

-As previously mentioned the day traditionally referred to as the birthday of the Virgin Mary is the 8th of September, which takes place near the exact mid-point during the sign of Virgo and Mary’s actions as we are first told of in the Bible are thoroughly Virgoan in nature.
+As previously mentioned the day traditionally referred to as the birthday of the Virgin Mary is the 8th of September, which takes place near the exact mid-point during the sign of Virgo and Mary’s actions as we are first told of in the Bible are thoroughly of a Virgoan essence.

-The Blessed Mother’s existence is first made Biblicaly known to us in the Gospel of Luke.
+The Blessed Mother’s existence is first made Biblically known to us in the New Testament’s Gospel of Luke.
 Not only is Mary first introduced to us in the Bible as a virgin, in Luke she is visited by the Archangel Gabriel in a time period known as “the sixth month”.

 “And in the sixth month the Angel Gabriel was sent from God unto a city of Galilee, named Nazareth, to a virgin espoused to a man whose name was Joseph, of the house of David; and the virgin’s name was Mary.” – Luke 1: 26-27

-Along with Pisces and Scorpio, the sign of the Virgin is known as one of the 3 “karmic signs of service” which feel their energies are best used being in service to others.
+Along with Pisces and Scorpio, the sign of the Virgin is known as one of the 3 “karmic signs of service” where the energies of those born beneath any of those signs are best used whenever they are in service to others.
 Virgo is the earthy side of service because they feel they are at their best when they can produce detailed work that is as close to perfection (or for a better word, purity) as possible.
 Virgos love being appreciated for their detail-rich work but shun the spotlight of attention.
-Thus, when a massive space alien-like creature such as the Archangel Gabriel announces himself to Mary with the loftiest of salutations:
+Thus, when a massively winged space alien-like creature such as the Archangel Gabriel descends upon a teen-aged Mary in her humble abode, he addresses her with the loftiest of salutations:

 “Hail, Thou that art highly favored, the Lord is with Thee; blessed art Thou among women.” -Luke 1:28

-At the moment of being told she is exalted in the eyes of God, where most teenage girls would be giddy and reveling in the moment, Mary is not only made uncomfortable by the Archangel’s praise, the ever-practical Virgo immediately does what their sign does best – Worry.
+At the moment of being told she is exalted in the eyes of God, where most teenage girls would be giddy and reveling in the moment, Mary is not only made immediately uncomfortable by the Archangel’s praise, the ever-practical Virgo proceeds to do what their sign does best – Worry.

 “But she was greatly troubled by the angel’s words, and considered in her mind what sort of greeting this might be.” – Luke 1:29

-And even when Gabriel fills Mary in on the divine game plan, revealing that she shall bear the world a Saviour, the Virgo then proceeds to send her worry into overdrive!
+And even when the Archangel fills Mary in on the divine game plan, revealing that she shall bear the world a Saviour, the Virgo then proceeds to revv her worry into practicality overdrive!

 “And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great, and will be called the Son of the Most High; and the Lord God will give to him the throne of his father David, and he will reign over the house of Jacob for ever; and of his kingdom there will be no end.”

-Other Biblical interpretations such as the King James Revised Edition plainly and boldly give away Mary’s Virgoan sensibilities by wording the end of Luke 1:34 in a more overt manner:
+Other Biblical interpretations such as the King James Revised Edition plainly and boldly give away Mary’s earth signed sensibilities by wording the end of Luke 1:34 in a more overt Virgoan manner:

-After short circuiting with worry, Mary accepts her mantle of divine responsibility with utter Virgoan humility by stating she is dedicated to God by being His servant or “handmaid”.
+After short circuiting with worry, Mary accepts her mantle of divine responsibility with utter Virgoan humility by stating she is dedicated in her service to God by being His servant or “handmaid”.

 “And Mary said, “Behold the handmaid of the Lord; be it unto me according to Thy word.”
 And the angel departed from her.” – Luke 1:38

 The Archangel’s words are made truth when Mary goes to visit her cousin Elizabeth who is advanced in years and long thought barren, but when the Virgen arrives, she sees that like herself, her cousin is with child as well.
-In her joyous state, Mary then summarizes both her divine purpose along with the Virgo’s gift for their attentiveness to the slightest of detail through the use of one simple, yet powerfully beautiful word – “magnify”.
+In her joyous state, Mary then summarizes both her divine purpose along with the Virgo’s inherent gift for their focus to the slightest of details through her use of a simple, yet powerfully beautiful word – “magnify”.